kdkasad/numbrs/README.md

 When `_prec` is set, results will be printed with `_prec` decimal places.
 By default, this variable is set to the value `5`.

-The number stored in `_prec` must be a natural number (i.e. positive integer).
+The number stored in `_prec` must be an integer.
-If a non-natural value is assigned, an error occurs and a message is printed.
+If a non-integer value is assigned, an error occurs and a message is printed.

+The positive value *N* will round to *N* places to the right of the decimal point.
+The negative value *-N* will round so that *N* places to the left of the decimal point contain zeros.

 ### Units